-The E-Verify Federal contractor rule requires certain Federal prime contractors with the FAR E-Verify clause to require their subcontractors to use E-Verify when:
+The E-Verify federal contractor rule requires federal prime contractors with the FAR E-Verify clause to require their subcontractors to use E-Verify when:

 - The subcontract is for commercial or noncommercial services or construction